The Empress

 Queen Victoria’s Golden Jubilee, 1887.

-At East London’s Tilbury Docks, Rani Das and Abdul Karim step ashore after their long voyage from India.
-One must battle a society that deems her a second-class citizen; the other forges an astonishing entanglement with the ageing Queen Victoria, who finds herself enchanted by stories of an India over which she rules but has never seen.
+At East London’s Tilbury Docks, Rani Das and Abdul Karim, step ashore after the long voyage from India.
+One has to battle a society who deems her a second-class citizen; the other forges an astonishing entanglement with the ageing Queen Victoria who finds herself enchanted by stories of an India over which she rules, but has never seen.

-Through narrative, music, and song, The Empress bl…
+Through narrative, music and song, The Empress blends the true story of Queen Victoria’s contr…

 Book Details